CJC-Apps/natsulang/README.md

 ```
 Can you find how this program works?

+## Run Natsulang
+First, you need to download Python 3 and install.
+If you're using Windows, you need to add Python 3 to Path.

+For Unix-based operating systems, download the `natsulang` file and put it into Path directories like `/usr/local/bin`.

+For Windows, download the `natsulang` file to your user directory, and use `python natsulang` in the terminal (if the current directory is your user directory).

 ## Learn
 You can learn Natsulang [here](https://github.com/CJC-Apps/natsulang/wiki).

-English tutorials is not written yet, please wait for some time.
+English tutorials are preparing, please wait for some time.